What are exchanges?

 Normally in order to go on exchange, you need to be at a branch or university offering exchanges.
 If your branch isn’t listed above, why don’t you try to set up the programme at your university?
 Drop us an email to find out more.

-However, we are offering a handful of students from ANY medical school in the UK to go on an exchange, from April 2019 onwards.
+However, we are offering a handful of students from ANY medical school in the UK to go on an exchange, from April 2020 onwards.
 For more information click here and to apply, click here.
-Deadline 18th November 2018.
+Deadline is on the 6th of October 2019.

 Read about what UK students have got up to on their exchanges here!